webscraperio/web-scraper-documentation/docs/API.md

 # API

-[Cloud Web Scraper][cloud] offers an API that allows you to manage sitemaps and scraping jobs, download data and receive finished scraping job notifications.
-The API can be accessed via HTTP and JSON is used as a data exchanging format.
-If you are developing in PHP you can also use the [API SDK][sdk].
+[Cloud Web Scraper][cloud] offers an API, which allows to manage sitemaps and scraping jobs, download data and receive finished scraping job notifications.
+The API can be accessed via HTTP; however, JSON is used as a data exchanging format.
+If developing in PHP, [API SDK][sdk] can be also used.

-API token can be found in your [Cloud Web Scraper account][api-page].
+API token can be found in [Cloud Web Scraper account][api-page].

 ## Notification endpoint

-Configure an URL on your server which will receive notifications from Web Scraper when a scraping job finishes.
-Web Scraper will execute a POST form submit with scraping job metadata.
+Configure an URL on your server which will be the one designated to receive notifications from Web Scraper when a scraping job finishes.
+Web
+Scraper will execute a POST form submit with scraping job metadata.
 When your server receives the notification it can then download and import scraped data into your database.
-You can configure and test the notification endpoint in your [Cloud Web Scraper account][api-page].
+To configure and test the notification endpoint visit your [Cloud Web Scraper account][api-page].

-Web Scraper will send the notification only once the job has completed.
-There are no status update notifications.
+Web Scraper will send the notification only once the job has completed; therefore, there are no status update notifications.

 ## Scraping job status

-Below is the list of statuses that a scraping job can have:
+Scraping job can be:

-* `waiting-to-be-scheduled` - the scraping job is waiting in a queue.
+* `waiting-to-be-scheduled` - the scraping job is waiting in a queue to be scraped;
-* `scheduled` - a scraper server will start scraping in a moment.
+* `scheduled` - a scraper server will start scraping it in a moment;
-* `started` - the scraping job is running.
+* `started` - the scraping job is in motion;
-* `failed` - the website returned more than 50% 4xx or 50xx responses or there were network errors.
-Job execution was stopped.
-Scraping job is marked as failed but the user can continue it manually.
+* `failed` - the website returned more than 50% 4xx or 50xx responses or there were network errors, which means that job execution was stopped and scraping job marked as failed; however, the user can continue it manually;
-* `finished` - the scraping job has completed successfully without any failed or empty pages.
+* `finished` - the scraping job has completed successfully without any failed or empty pages;
-* `shelved` - the scraping job has been moved to cold storage.
-Either it stopped and then was moved to cold storage or it finished with empty or failed pages.
+* `shelved` - the scraping job has been moved to cold storage, meaning that either it stopped and then was moved to cold storage or it finished with empty or failed pages;
-* `stopped` - the scraping job has been stopped manually by a user.
-It will change its status to shelved after 2 weeks.
+* `stopped` - the scraping job has been stopped manually by a user and will change its status to "shelved" after 2 weeks.

 ## API call limit